brainflow-dev/brainflow/README.md

 int get_board_data_count (int *result);
 int get_board_data (int data_count, float *data_buf, double *ts_buf);
 ```
-For now only Cython serial board is supported, more boards will be added soon.

 ## GUI
 Brainflow GUI is a R Shiny application which uses Brainflow R package to obtain data from BCI board